 Maybe you find yourself thinking ‘I’ll do it later’ or ‘I’m just too busy to do it right now’, whatever the case you’re delaying doing something that needs to be done.

 There are countless reasons why people procrastinate – sometimes the task is just too hard or too boring, and other times our internal resistance can be holding us back from completing it.

 Try not to let yourself slide into this way of thinking.
-Be honest with yourself and pinpoint the things that are important to you – if something needs doing, find a way to do it.
+Be honest with yourself and pinpoint the more important things – if something needs doing, find simple ways to do it.

 4. Taking shortcuts

 We all love cutting corners in order to save time, but sometimes taking shortcuts can have negative consequences.